lab-mullon/lab-mullon.github.io/_posts/2023-08-14-creux-du-van.md

 <img src="/assets/images/CreuxDuVan.jpeg"  width="50%" style="display:block;margin-left:auto;margin-right:auto;">

-Against the backdrop of awe-inspiring views, we engaged in relaxed discussions about evolutionary theory, in particular genetic architecture.
+Against the backdrop of awe-inspiring views, we engaged in relaxed discussions about evolutionary theory, in particular genetic architecture and the contribution of Orr to the Fisher's geometric model.
+Ewan also told us all about what he saw at the SMBE conference a few weeks ago.
+The movie Oppenheimer was also a headted debate *hahah*

-The juxtaposition of the serene hike and the intellectually stimulating discussions created a unique experience.
+The juxtaposition of this beautiful landscape and the intellectually stimulating discussions created a unique experience.

 <img src="/assets/images/CreuxDuVan_people.jpg"  width="50%" style="display:block;margin-left:auto;margin-right:auto;">